Daddiu/GodotAdMob-UMP/README.md

 - Load the type of ads you need with either ```load_interstitial()```, ```load_rewarded_video()``` or ```load_banner()```
   >[!WARNING]
   > You should always load ads way before you actually show them, preferably during loadings or such

+  >[!NOTE]
+  > If the user lives within EEA countries, before loading any ad for the first time ever, it will ask the user for consent through the UMP

 - Anytime an ad will be loaded, the linked signal will be emitted(so ```on_interstitial_loaded``` will be emitted if you load an interstitial)
   >[!NOTE]